 Understanding Power of Attorney Revocation

 The Principal is usually the only person with the right to terminate the POA appointment.
 However, suppose the Principal’s family feels that the appointed Agent abuses the powers granted to them.
 In that case, the family may decide to take the matter to a family court in the respective state where the appointment was made to have the POA revoked.

 Basic revocation elements

-If the Principal wishes to revoke the POA, they will first need to fill out the revocation of the POA form.
+If the Principal wishes to revoke the POA, they will first need to fill out the revocation form.
 The form will identify the following:

 - The former Agent: The name of the person previously appointed to act on the Principal’s behalf.